 There is another project that Allen has worked hard at along with a former Garden Way employee, Choppy Wicker.
 They formed a verbal partnership in order to find a good home for a 1937 Rototiller tractor known as RT-1, that was headed for the scrap yard.
 Choppy was instrumental in saving it after Garden Way closed.

-It is a prototype unit with a 58” rear mounted tiller the
+It is a prototype unit with a 58” rear mounted

 size of a Ford Fordson tractor but powered by a Chrysler 6 cylinder